Sir Thomas Liddell, 1st Baronet: Sir Francis Liddell (1607–1680)

+Descendants

 Sir Francis married firstly Elizabeth Tonge (d.1643), daughter of Sir George Tonge (d.1639) of Thickley and Denton, County Durham, who was the great-grandson of Henry Clifford, 10th Baron de Clifford.
-Sir Francis and Elizabeth Tonge had 11 children, including Francis Liddell (b.1633 - 1702) of Redheugh and later of Ogle Castle.
-Sir Francis (b.1607) married secondly, as her third husband, Agnes Chaytor (d.1669), daughter of Sir William Chaytor of Croft (d.1640).
+Sir Francis and Elizabeth Tonge had 11 children.

+Sir Francis (b.1607) married secondly, as her third husband, Agnes Chaytor (d.1669), who was the daughter of Sir William Chaytor of Croft (d.1640).
+Agnes Chaytor was a descendant, through the House of Clervaux and the House of Percy, of Edward III and Charlemagne.
 Agnes Chaytor had previously been married twice, first to Nicholas Forster (d.1636) of Bamburgh Castle, and second to a man surnamed Dawson, of Ripon.
+The son of Agnes Chaytor/Forster by Sir Francis Liddell (b.1607), who was also called Francis (1633 - 1702), married the daughter of Agnes Chaytor by Nicholas Forster, Frances or Francisca (d.1675).

+Fenwick Inheritors of Estate

-A son of Agnes Chaytor/Forster by Sir Francis Liddell (b.1607) called Francis (b.1633) married the daughter of Agnes Chaytor by Nicholas Forster, Frances or Francisca (d.1675).
-Sir Francis and Agnes Chaytor also had a daughter, Agnes Mary, who married Rev. Edward Fenwick, Vicar of Stamfordham, Northumberland, who was a grandson of Sir John Fenwick, 1st Baronet.
+Sir Francis and Agnes Chaytor also had a daughter, Agnes Mary, who married The Rev. Edward Fenwick, who succeeded his relation Ralph Fenwick as Vicar of Stamfordham, Northumberland, and who was a grandson of Sir John Fenwick, 1st Baronet.
+The Fenwicks were a distinguished clergy family from Northumberland.

+Edward Fenwick Vicar of Stamfordham's estate at Redheugh, which he inherited from his wife's father Sir Francis Liddell, was sequestrated because he had supported his kinsman James Radclyffe, 3rd Earl of Derwentwater, during the 1715 Jacobite Rising.
+His eldest son Ambrose succeeded him as Vicar of Stamfordham but died childless during 1732.
+His younger son Edward (the second), who became Vicar of Kirkwhelpington during 1720 and died during 1734, was the father of Martha Fenwick, who married William Scott of Stokoe, and was the great-grandfather of John Fenwick F. S. A.. (b.
+1787).